-West Virginia Teachers Have Just Won Their 5% Raise Nine Days After Starting A Statewide Strike
+West Virginia Teachers Have Just Won Their 5% Raise, Nine Days After Starting A Statewide Strike

 West Virginia lawmakers on Tuesday approved a deal to give public school teachers a 5% raise, tentatively ending a statewide strike as the bill awaits the governor's signature.

-Both the House and Senate chambers agreed to the raise, one of the key victories teachers have been fighting for since they walked off the job nine days ago in a massive show of strength now inspiring teachers in Oklahoma.
+Both the House and Senate chambers agreed to the raise, one of the key victories teachers have been fighting for since they walked off the job nine days ago in a massive show of strength that is now inspiring teachers in Oklahoma.

 Jennifer Wood, a spokeswoman for the American Federation of Teachers union, said they are still waiting for Gov. Jim Justice to sign the bill into law before promising to return to classrooms.